Euramsia/personal-website/content/project/open-science/index.md

 **Doing my part.**

-Utrecht University's **Road to Open Science** podcast ([Twitter](https://twitter.com/R2OSpodcast), [Spotify](https://open.spotify.com/show/6GvtmgOjs4lc76Aiz9RO46), [Soundcloud](https://soundcloud.com/utrechtyoungacademy)) talks with Open Science enthusiasts who contribute to the movement.
+I worked for half a year as student assistant on Utrecht University's **Road to Open Science** podcast ([Twitter](https://twitter.com/R2OSpodcast), [Spotify](https://open.spotify.com/show/6GvtmgOjs4lc76Aiz9RO46), [Soundcloud](https://soundcloud.com/utrechtyoungacademy)) talks with Open Science enthusiasts who contribute to the movement.
 It explores the many topics in academia that are touched by OS.
 My favourite episode is the ["Faces of Open Science"](https://open.spotify.com/episode/5s435lLwFcIPMjv6IxZugB), where we had two philosophers of science who found "archetypes" within the OS movement.
 Doing interview was a blast and really helped me to structure some vage understanding of science and scientists and what different movations and values there are.

 I am a co-founder of **SIOS**, the [Student Initiative for Open Science](https://openscience-utrecht.com/sios-utrecht-1/).
 We are supported by the Open Science Community Utrecht (OSCU) and are developing a framework of how to best bring Open Science to students.
 Our ideas include brief weekly [talks](https://www.youtube.com/watch?v=_AHprT0mosw) about OS-topics and lobbying for Open Science in education.